 Registered dietitian nutritionists can offer strategies for helping your child cope.

 Talk with your pediatrician if your child's constipation lasts longer than two weeks or is accompanied by a fever, vomiting, swelling of the abdomen or blood in the stool.

 What Causes Constipation?

-There can be other causes too, adds Chaparro.
-Eating fewer fruits and vegetables, moving less and drinking more sweetened beverages have the opposite effect in helping digestion.
+There can be other causes too, such as eating fewer fruits and vegetables, moving less and drinking more sweetened beverages, which can have the opposite effect in helping digestion.
 Not drinking enough water also can cause constipation because adequate hydration helps move food through the digestive tract.

 What Can You Do?

 - Make sure your children are adequately hydrated.
 Water is best for hydration and serves an important role in softening stools.

 - Fiber gives stool bulk, making it easier for the digestive tract to move it along.
 Look for foods that include whole grains, vegetables and fruit, all of which contain insoluble fiber.

 - Try a warm beverage or warm whole-grain cereal in the morning — that may stimulate the "urge" a bit more.
 Try to leave plenty of time after breakfast for your child to use the bathroom before heading out the door.
 Sometimes kids don't have the urge to go until 30 to 60 minutes after their meal.

 - Encourage at least 30 minutes of physical activity every day.
 Exercise not only benefits your child's overall health, but it also may improve digestion.